-- Based on 17 non-consecutive years of observations, Horseshoe Pond hosts an annual chick population varying from zero to three, and Farrington Pond hosts a few adult loons with only two chicks seen in 2016.
-One nesting pair was documented on Horseshoe Pond in 2020 with one successful chick fledging.
-One territorial pair was documented on Farrington Pond in 2020 but nest failure was observed. - Based on 21 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
+- Based on 18 non-consecutive years of observations, Horseshoe Pond hosts an annual chick population varying from zero to three.
+Farrington Pond hosts a few adult loons but with only two chicks seen in 2016.
+One nesting pair was documented on Horseshoe Pond in 2021 with two successful chicks fledging.
+No loons were documented on Farrington Pond in 2021. - Based on 22 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
 The first chick was documented in 2015.
-One nesting pair was documented on Heald Pond in 2020, and one of two chicks survived to fledge. - Based on 32 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
-The first and only two chicks were documented in 2011.
-One territorial pair was documented on Cushman Pond in 2019, and nest failure for unknown reasons was documented. - Based on 13 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
+One nesting pair was documented on Heald Pond in 2021, and two of two chicks survived to fledge. - Based on 33 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
+The first and only two chicks were documented in 2011, but one nesting pair was documented on Cushman Pond in 2021, and one chick fledged. - Based on 14 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
 The first two chicks were documented in 2017.
-No nesting pairs were documented on Trout Pond in 2020 but a territorial pair were observed, - Surveys were completed on Bradley Pond in 2020 but no loons were found.
+A nesting pair was documented on Trout Pond in 2021 but the nest failed. - Surveys were completed on Bradley Pond in 2021 but no loons were found.